 THE FIT | The Chinos have a different fit than the Original Bluffs, and I ended up getting a larger pair and then taking in the waist.
 The leg of the pant (even in the “regular fit”) is a bit too narrow for me (must be all the extreme walking), so in order to get a better fit I ended up getting a pair with a waist one inch larger than I would normally wear and then taking it in a bit.
 I suppose if your legs are not disproportionately large then you will not have this problem, but I would definitely take a look at the sizing chart before you purchase.

 WHAT WE NO LIKE

 NOTHING | The Chinos are incredible, you should get some (but don't get the Harvest Gold because then we will have the same pants and won't be able to hang out together – or maybe we'll become best friends).

 The Chinos have officially replaced my Original Bluffs in my backpack.
 They come in more traditional colors, charcoal (black), stone (gray), and khaki, and more eccentric (awesome) colors, gold and blue (I've got the gold and surprisingly can pull them off – I don't know how I would do with the blue).

 Bluffworks has grown from a small Kickstarter project into a successful producer of some of my favorite gear.
 Do yourself a favor and get some new pants.
 Did I mention the customer service is exceptional as well?

-Disclosure: I only recommend products I love and have personally used.
-I never accept payment for reviews.
+Disclosure: I only recommend products I have personally used and I never accept payment for reviews.
 I received a complimentary sample of this product but was under no obligation to write a review.
 This page also contains affiliate links which means at no additional cost to you, I may receive small commissions for purchases made via these links.
-This helps keep the site up and running.
+This helps keep the site running.